-- Lake Huron Primary Water Supply System - Goderich Water Supply

-Please be advised that the Carriage Lane and Harbour Lights well systems were taken out of service by the Municipality of Bluewater, and were therefore removed from the Ausable Bayfield Plan in 2016.
-The Varna well system was added to the Plan in 2018, as it has been designated as a municipal drinking water system.
-Zurich will be was removed in 2023 once it connected to the Lake Huron Primary Water Supply System and the wells are decommissioned the wells.
-The Ripley well system is located in the Saugeen SPA.
+- Lake Huron Primary Water Supply System - Goderich Water Supply - \ Please be advised that the Carriage Lane and Harbour Lights well systems were taken out of service by the Municipality of Bluewater, and were therefore removed from this Plan in 2016.
+The Varna well system was added to this Plan in 2018, as it has been designated as a municipal drinking water system.
+In 2023, the Zurich groundwater well system was taken out of service by the Municipality of Bluewater and removed from this Plan. - \\ The Ripley well system is located in the Saugeen SPA.
 The Ripley WHPA was re-delineated in 2017 and the WHPA-C now extends into the Maitland SPA.
-The Lucknow WHPAs was updated in 2024.

-Blyth added a new well in 2016.
+\\\ Blyth added a new well in 2016.
 The revised Blyth WHPA is included in the MV Plan.
-Century Heights WHPA was revised in 2024 to include new Well # 3.